 The Vocation Class Action, is brought on behalf of the Applicant, Ms Cheryl Whittenbury, on her own behalf and on behalf of all persons who acquired shares in former education and training provider Vocation Limited between 27 November 2013 and 4 December 2014.

-On 30 November 2020, the parties to the class action announced that they had reached an agreement to settle the Vocation Class Action.
-Under the proposed agreement, the Respondents and Cross-Respondents will pay a total of $50 million, inclusive of interest and costs, to settle the claims of group members in the Vocation Class Action.
-The proposed settlement remains subject to Court approval.
+On 30 November 2021, the parties to the class action announced that they had reached an agreement to settle the Vocation Class Action.
+Under the agreement, the Respondents and Cross-Respondents will pay a total of $50 million, inclusive of interest and costs, to settle the claims of group members in the Vocation Class Action.
+This agreement was subject to approval by the Federal Court of Australia.

 What is the Vocation Class Action about?